ChenYuTong10/notebook/docs/compiler/parsing.md

 In bison tool, a special terminal `error` is used in productions to describe how much input should be skipped.

 Look at the production $E → int | E + E | (E) | error\ int | (error)$.
-The compiler will try to find a normal state firstly and then if no state is recognized, the compiler will declare an `error` state.
+The compiler will try to find a normal state firstly.
+But if no state is recognized, it will declare an `error` state.
 The state $error\ int$ shows all tokens before next integer will be discarded and the another state $(error)$ indicates everything between parentheses will be thrown.